ndm736/ME433.Kitchen/recipes/CheesyPanPizza.md

 # Crispy Cheese Pan Pizza
 By Grace Jackson (Kinda)
-This is the King Arthur "Crispy Cheesy Pan Pizza" Recipe and my family loves it!
+This is the King Arthur "Crispy Cheesy Pan Pizza" Recipe my Aunt Courtney showed me and it is sooo good (but does require some paitence)

-## Ingredients:
+### Ingredients:
 - 2 cups (240g) all-purpose flour
 - 3/4 teaspoon salt
 - 1/2 teaspoon instant yeast (or active dry yeast)